-HIST 151: World History to 1500 Credits: 3
+HIST 151: World History to 1500

-Class Hours: 3 lecture Prereq: Qualified for ENG 100.
-Semester Offered: Fall, Spring Description: A global and historical survey focusing on human societies and cross-cultural interactions to 1500 C.E., History 151 is the first half of a two-semester series of courses that cover human history from our origins through the twentieth century.
+Prereg: Qualified for ENG 100.
+Semester Offered: Fall, Spring Description: A global and historical survey focusing on human societies and crosscultural interactions to 1500 C.E., History 151 is the first half of a two-semester series of courses that cover human history from our origins through the twentieth century.
 This course provides a survey of world history from the prehistoric era to 1500 C.E. with an emphasis on the development of complex societies and enduring historical trends.
-Designations: